ProactiveProgrammers/www.proactiveprogrammers.com/docs/data-abstraction/engineering-efforts/sorting-algorithms.md

     your terminal window to first go into the GitHub repository containing this project and then go into the `listsorting` directory that contains the project's source code.
-Finally, remember that before running the program you must run `poetry install` to add its dependencies, such as Pyinstrument, Pytest, and Rich.
+Finally, remember that before running the program you must run `poetry install` to add its dependencies, such as Pytest and Rich.

 ## Adding Functionality